-Nurse Family Partnerships Program Visitor, or other NDDHS approved certification.
-Supervisors of staff providing this service must meet the requirements of an individual providing services and have two or more years of experience in providing direct support to caregivers.
-North Dakota Medicaid enrolled agency provider of Individual Training Budget Purchases (RATE #2) VERIDIAN None None A provider of this service must have a North Dakota Medicaid provider agreement.
-Verification of Provi needed): ider Qualifica tions (For each provide r type listed above.
-Copy rows as Provider Type (Specify): Entity Respo (Specify): nsible for Verification Frequency of Verification (Specify): North Dakota Medicaid enrolled agency provider for Training and Supports for Unpaid Caregivers Rate #1 Component North Dakota Enrollment a Medical Services Provi der Provider will complete an attestation as part of the provider agreement process upon enrollment and at revalidation.
-Providers are required to revalidate their enrollments at leasi once every five (5) years.
-Individual Training Budget Purchases Rate #2 Component North Dakota Enrollment a Medical Services Provi
+Nurse Family Partnerships Program Visitor, or other NDDHS approved certification. this service m requirements providing serv of an individual vices and have two of experience in North Dakota Medicaid enrolled agency provider of Individual Training Budget Purchases (RATE #2) VERIDIAN None None this service must Dakota Medicaid ement.
+Verification of Prov needed): ider Qualifica tions (For each provide r type listed abo we.
+Copy rows as Provider Type (Specify): Entity Respo (Specify): nsible for Verification Frequency of Verification (Specify): North Dakota Medicaid enrolled agency provider for Training and Supports for Unpaid Caregivers Rate #1 Component North Dakota Medical Services Provider Enrollment Provider will complete an attestation as part of the provider agreement process upon enrollment and at revalidation Providers are required to revalidate their enrollments at leas once every five (5) Individual Training Budget Purchases Rate #2 Component North Dakota Medical Services Provider Enrollment years.
+Provider will complete an attestation as part of the provider agreement process upon enrollment and at revalidation Providers are required to revalidate their enrollments at leas once every five (5) years.